iyzico/recruitment/README.md

 * Service Oriented Architecture and working with RESTful APIs, SOAP, XML or JSON.
 * Code cannot be deployed unless it is reviewed.
 * Refactoring is a must to keep the platform alive.
-* Microservices, CQRS.
+* Microservices, CQRS and many other application design patterns.
 That has impact on every single design decision.
 * Good Git knowledge is important.
 * Continuous Delivery is the heart of application lifecycle.
 * Relational databases and SQL.
-* Java ecosystem (Spring, Spring Boot, Java 17/21, Kotlin and Groovy) and related design patterns.
+* Java ecosystem (Spring, Spring Boot, Java 17/21, Kotlin and Groovy), .NET technologies and related design patterns.
 * Unit, Integration and Functional Testing.
 If tests are missing, development is not done.
 * Selenium (or equivalent) for frontend automation.
 * Linux/Unix development.
 Writing bash scripts should never be a big challenge.